vipulbhj/vipulbhj/README.md

 Founder [Variant Systems](https://variantsystems.io) -- a bootstrapped AI-native consultancy where senior engineers pair-program with AI to deliver what usually takes 3-5x the headcount.
 We also build our own products, starting with [Postbox](https://usepostbox.com) -- an agent-native form backend for structured inbound workflows.

 Previously helped take InVideo through an AI product pivot and scale post-PMF.
-Before that, grew NativeBase Startup Plus to $300K+ ARR at GeekyAnts.
+Before that, grew NativeBase Startup Plus 0 -> 1 at GeekyAnts.

 ---